 Introduction to SMARTS

 Standing on the shoulders of giants, SMARTS was developed by Daylight Chemical Information Systems, the same company that introduced SMILES.
 The documentation here is heavily inspired by the original Daylight SMARTS theory.
-In this documentation we are following the implementation by RDKit, which also includes syntax extensions by ChemAxon.
-Extensions like Hybridization, Heteroatom Neighbor, Range Queries and Dative Bonds are RDKit specific.
+In this documentation we are following the implementation by RDKit, which includes many extensions like Hybridization, Heteroatom Neighbor, Range Queries and Dative Bonds.

 What is SMARTS?